YazanAamer/kotlin_questions/README.md

 ## Destructuring Declarations

-- Write a program that uses destructuring declarations to unpack the properties of a data class `User`.
+- Write a program that uses Destructuring Declarations

+## Observers

+1. Implement an observer that has an attribute subscribers listen to.
+Implement the design pattern itself.
+It should have subscribers, publishers, an attribute to listen to.

 ## LiveData

 1. Create a `LiveData` that holds a list of integers.
-Observe changes to the `LiveData` and update the UI accordingly.
+Observe changes to the `LiveData` and update the Console accordingly.

 2. Implement a `ViewModel` that uses `LiveData` to manage UI-related data in a lifecycle-conscious way.